joelnewswanger/Autonomous-Vehicles-Projects/Behavioral-Cloning/README.md

 #### My project includes the following files:
-* Model.ipynb containing the script to create and train the model
+* TrainModel.ipynb containing the script to create and train the model, and a html version.
-* model.h5 containing a trained convolution neural network
+* model.h5 containing a trained convolution neural network.
 * run1.mp4 documenting the performance of the model on track 1.
 * run2.mp4 documenting the performance of the model on track 2.
 * drive.py Udacity provided script for running the simulator in autonomous mode